GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/README.md

 9. modularizing WinAPI
 10. modularizing WinAPI
 11. modularizing WinAPI
-12. modularizing WinAPI
+12. Using "Message Crackers"
-13. modularizing WinAPI
+13. Idle-time Message Processing

-Some examples on the basics of C/C++ & rudimentary WinAPI programming.
+Several examples on the basics of C/C++ & rudimentary WinAPI programming.

 The WinAPI has a lot of custom data types available.
 You should familiarize yourself with them,  I will be using them.